schanlar/dotfiles/README.md

-# Bash-config
+# dot-files

-This repo contains an example of my .bash_profile configuration file which is heavily influenced by Nathaniel Landau.
+This repo contains various dotfiles.
+The example of the .bash_profile configuration file is heavily influenced by Nathaniel Landau.